KSP-CKAN/CKAN/client-spec/client-specification-v1.md

 This *optional* field contains an array of install directive (called "stanzas" in some of the documentation).
 Each stanza defines where to install a set of files.

+If no install sections are provided, a CKAN client must find the top-most directory in the archive that matches the module identifier, and install that with a target of `GameData`.

 ### Required: file and install_to